 Interested in presenting?
 Contact us!

 *In most cases, we meet biweekly.
-However, due to scheduling conflicts with the University, this is not always the case.
+However, due to breaks and scheduling conflicts with the University, this is not always the case.